OrifInformatique/ci_packbase_v4/orif/user/readme.md

 # User module #

+This module provides login, logout and change password functionalities for all users.

-This module provides the functionalities to administrate Users: Crate, Read, Update, Delete
+For users who have administrator access rights, it also provides functionalities to administrate users : Create, Read, Update, Delete

 ## Version 4.0 ##

+Compatibility with CodeIgniter 4.x